 Take the time to create a compensation strategy that focuses not only on pay but also on other benefits that can help retain a great employee.

 This involves doing research to make sure your pay grades are competitive.

-Also, benchmark health care, retirement and paid time off practices of other like organizations to ensure your business can compete with the competition.
+Also, benchmark health care, retirement, and paid time off practices of other like organizations to ensure your business can compete with the competition down the street.

 People who are put in charge of employees need to know how to do their job.

 It is a sad fact but all too often, businesses promote a great employee to a management role without providing them with the necessary training to do the job.

 An end result is a person who does not know how to respond to the myriad of issues that a manager needs to deal with.